• Link to Facebook

 Become a Docent

-Docents provide high-quality public and group tours of Tudor Place’s historic house Tuesday – Sunday, 10am to 3pm.
+Docents provide high-quality public and group tours of Tudor Place’s historic house Tuesday – Sunday, 10 a.m. to 3 p.m.
 Tour length is 45 minutes to 1 hour.
 Docents are expected to volunteer for at least 4 tours per month.
-Docents receive in-depth training that includes 6 sessions (over the course of 5 weeks) about the organization, site, content and best practices for educating visitors of all ages.
+Docents receive in-depth training that includes content about the organization, site, historic context and best practices for educating visitors of all ages.
 Additionally, time for research and shadowing tours facilitated by experienced staff and docents is built into the training program.

 Become a Garden Volunteer